madetech/handbook/roles/mid_business_analyst.md

 # Business Analyst

-Are you a Business Analyst who wants to actually see the real-world impact from what you help to create?
-Our mission is simple!
-We believe we can use technology to make public services better.
+Business Analysts ensure products and services deliver measurable value, through exploration, elicitation, and analysis of:

-As a Made Tech Business Analyst you will be a valued person who understands user and business needs for products and services in the public sector.
+- **user needs**

-## Your role at Made Tech
+- **organisational needs**

-- Accurately capturing business and service needs, making sure processes are mapped out clearly for the delivery team
+- **service needs**

-- Using business analysis principles and tools to define requirements and processes that align with project goals
+# Key responsibilities

-- Carrying out research and identifying risks
+## Scope

-- Documenting detailed requirements, functional and non-functional, that can be fed back to the relevant collaborators
+Business Analysts:
-- Collaborating as part of a digital service delivery team to assist the team's successful project delivery
+- work on small to medium size projects and support larger and more complex projects

-## Skills and experience
+- engage within the Community of Practice

-We look for the following skills and experience.
-But when we’re hiring for this role, if you don’t have some of the skills and experience listed below, please still apply.
+## Competencies

-- Knowledge of business analysis methods and tools
+Business Analysts display Made Tech’s [values](https://github.com/madetech/handbook/blob/main/company/about.md), relevant [DDaT capabilities](https://www.gov.uk/guidance/business-analyst--2#:~:text=Skill%20level%3A%20awareness-,Business%20analyst,data%2Dinformed%20decision%20making%2C%20based%20on%20user%20research.%20(Skill%20level%3A%20working),-Senior%20business%20analyst) and [SFIA (Level 3)](https://sfia-online.org/en/sfia-8/responsibilities/level-3) behaviours.

-- Working directly with clients, organisations and users using agile processes (Lean UX, Scrum, XP, and/or Kanban)
+## Practice

-- Able to investigate operational needs and problems
+Applies the following practices as a Business Analyst, within an engagement:
-- Able to identify service and process improvement opportunities
+- uses a variety of business analysis methods tools and techniques
-- Requirements definition
+- applies critical thinking to root cause analysis
-- Engaging with users and collaborators
+- applies agile principles to enable best practice and realisation of value
-- Working within multidisciplinary teams with product, design, and technology working within the same cycles
+- investigates operational needs and problems
-- Understanding of enterprise and business architecture
+- identifies service and process improvement opportunities
-- Working with Government Digital Service
+- requirements management

-## Desirable experience
+- business process analysis

-Experience in the following things isn’t essential, but it’s highly desirable!
+- stakeholder management

-- Writing blog posts and giving talks
+- embedding within hybrid teams as a consultant
-- User research planning and execution
+- understanding of enterprise and business architecture
-- Business process testing planning and execution
+- working with Government Digital Service standards

-- Showcasing and presentation skills
+## Community of Practice (CoP)

-- Product and service documentation
+Engages and participates within the Made Tech and client communities of practice to:

-## What you'll get from the role
+- build an inclusive and supportive culture

-You’ll work on a variety of enterprise-level, highly complex programmes with ever evolving challenges, while getting to work with public sector organisations.
+- recognise when to ask for further guidance and support and identify how to improve how we work, for example, by discussing and sharing approaches, ideas and examples of good practice

-Made Tech will provide you the opportunity to use the most exciting new technologies and to work in an environment where we are always striving to stay on the cutting-edge of market trends and processes.
+## Key measures

-You'll have the chance to develop and adapt our agile processes, learning and contributing to both internal and external teams on best practice.
+- Delivery of good public services for users with clients, shown through relevant measures, for example, data, metrics, KPIs or the passing of service standards
-There may be opportunities to progress within the company.
-For example, the role could develop in a delivery-focused direction, you could transition towards agile coaching, or get a promotion to Senior Business Analyst.
+- Personal performance aligned with DDaT and SFIA grade, evidenced through peer feedback

 ## Work perks and benefits